MORE FAQs. And the ANSWERS you need.

 Ah, yes… paying for college.
-We know that every bit of assistance helps, and luckily we have quite a few scholarships — for varying amounts — available to those who qualify.
+We know that every bit of assistance helps, and luckily we have quite a few scholarships — of varying amounts — available to those who qualify.
+Recently, we even introduced the Fontbonne Promise, an opportunity for qualifying student to receive a debt-free education.
 Check out our handy scholarship calculator to get a rough estimate for what kind of scholarship money you may be eligible.

 You can also find a guide to outside scholarships on our website.

 We know that sometimes scholarships and loans don’t cover all of the expenses that come with a college education.
 That’s why we have a wide variety of work study opportunities available to students who qualify.
 Jobs range from answering phone calls to working in the fitness center to event planning and updating social media, with many other options in-between.